 - Uganda: Impact evaluation of an entrepreneurship program for refugees and host communities in Kampala.

-- Complementing research with targeted studies: This initiative will synthetize lessons emerging from the entire research program, and complement the program with additional studies.
-Research activities will include literature reviews, desk research, meta-analyses of existing literature and original studies complementing research financed under activities 1 and 2.
-Highlights:
+Complementing research with targeted studies: This initiative synthetizes lessons emerging from the entire research program and complement the program with additional studies.
+Research activities include literature reviews, desk research, meta-analyses of existing literature and original studies complementing research financed under the activities, shedding light on global questions and improving programs.